theodi/lease-prototype/README.md

-# 🏠 Lease Lnegth Finder Tool
+# 🏠 Lease Length Finder Tool

 A web application for exploring UK government lease data.
 Built with Node.js, Express, MongoDB, and OpenAI for intelligent data interactions.